ronald890119/PenScript/README.md

 # PenScript

 This repo contains some useful scripts while doing penetration testing.
 The scripts can only work properly on Kali Linux due to path setting.
+Feel free to change the path based on your own condition.